 Thanks to the timeless design and high quality materials used in every hansgrohe product, your new taps have the potential to last for many years to come.
 To keep them looking and working their very best, we’ve collected a few hints and tips for cleaning and maintaining your hansgrohe taps.

-Because your taps are likely to be used every day, they’ll come into day-to-day contact with the grease residue from hands and particles of dirt, and even the water itself will leave limescale deposits.
+Because your bathroom taps are likely to be used every day, they’ll come into day-to-day contact with the grease residue from hands and particles of dirt, and even the water itself will leave limescale deposits.
 But thanks to the high quality craftsmanship of a hansgrohe tap, we’ve made it easy to clean, descale and maintain your tap.

 Follow these steps to clean your taps: